SysKitTeam/docs-monitor/how-to/service-accounts/add-service-user-group-policy.md

 10. Click **Add** and type in the name of the group, you want ‘Local Administrators’ to be member of.
 In this case, **“Administrators”**.
 Then click **Apply** and **OK** and close all windows.

-## Set “Logon as a service user” for the SysKit Monitor service user
+## Set “Logon as a service user” for the Syskit Monitor service user

 It is important to define a Domain group policy that is going to allow the service user to “Logon as a service user.”
 Here is what you need to do:

 1. Open **Group policy management** under Administrative tools on your domain controller.
-2. If you do not have the SysKit Monitor **custom domain policy**, right-click on **Default Domain Policy** and choose **Edit**.
+2. If you do not have the Syskit Monitor **custom domain policy**, right-click on **Default Domain Policy** and choose **Edit**.
 3. Find the policy setting **Computer Configuration** &gt; **Policies** &gt; **Windows settings** &gt; **Security settings** &gt; **Local Policies** &gt; **User rights assignments** &gt; **Logon as a service** and open it with a double-click.
 4. In the **Log on as a service Properties** dialog, under the Security Policy Setting tab, add the service user that you created earlier, using the Add User or Group dialog.

    The service user will have “Logon as a service” right on each server.
-This step is required for SysKit Monitor to run properly.
+This step is required for Syskit Monitor to run properly.